Leslie Howard: Leslie Howard: The Man Who Gave a Damn

 Leslie Howard: A Quite Remarkable Life, as it was initially known, is a film documentary biography produced by Thomas Hamilton of Repo Films.
 It was shown privately at the NFB Mediatheque, Toronto, Canada in September 2009 for contributors and supporters of the film.
 Subsequently, re-edited and retitled Leslie Howard: The Man Who Gave a Damn, the documentary was officially launched on 2 September 2011 in an event held at Howard's former home "Stowe Maries" in Dorking, and reported on BBC South News the same day.
 Lengthy rights negotiations with Warners then delayed further screenings until May 2012.

-From 2012 to early 2014 the film remained in limbo due to these issues.
+From 2012 to early 2014, the film remained in limbo due to these issues.
 However, in early 2014, independent producer Monty Montgomery and Hamilton entered a co-production agreement to complete and release the documentary.
-This involved a complete re-edit of the documentary, from June 2014 to February 2015, with added material including archival interviews (Michael Powell, John Houseman, Ronald Howard and Irene Howard - all originally filmed in 1980 for the BBC's British Greats series), much historical footage and an additional interview.
-In addition a score was commissioned from composer Maria Antal and considerable post-production sweetening was undertaken on the original material.
+This involved a complete re-edit of the documentary, from June 2014 to February 2015, with added material including archival interviews (Michael Powell, John Houseman, Ronald Howard and Irene Howard – all originally filmed in 1980 for the BBC's British Greats series), much historical footage and an additional interview.
+In addition, a score was commissioned from composer Maria Antal, and considerable post-production sweetening was undertaken on the original material.

-This new version, of Leslie Howard: The Man Who Gave a Damn was screened as a "work in progress" at the San Francisco Mostly British Film Festival on 14 February 2015, with Hamilton, Tracy Jenkins and Derek Partridge in attendance.
-The film won the award for Best Documentary Film.
+This new version of Leslie Howard: The Man Who Gave a Damn was screened as a "work in progress" at the San Francisco Mostly British Film Festival on 14 February 2015, with Hamilton, Tracy Jenkins, and Derek Partridge in attendance.
+The film won the Best Documentary Film award.

-Subsequent screenings (with minor changes to the commentary) took place at the Chichester International Film Festival on 18 August 2015 at the Regent Street Cinema, London in December 2015 and at the Margaret Mitchell Museum in Atlanta in May 2016 as part of the Britweek Atlanta launch.
+Subsequent screenings (with minor changes to the commentary) took place at the Chichester International Film Festival on 18 August 2015 at the Regent Street Cinema, London, in December 2015, and at the Margaret Mitchell Museum in Atlanta in May 2016 as part of the Britweek Atlanta launch.

 Leslie Howard: The Man Who Gave a Damn had its world premiere broadcast on Talking Pictures TV on 27 December 2017, followed by the US TV premiere on Turner Classic Movies on 4 June 2018, which opened a month-long tribute to Howard's films.
 It airs regularly on Talking Pictures TV and occasionally on Turner Classic Movies.